 where the longitudinal velocity increment is given by

-with $\boldsymbol{\ell}$ a separation vector of modulus $\ell$, and the average $\langle \cdot \rangle$ is taken over all positions $\mathbf{x}$ and all directions of $\boldsymbol{\ell}$ at fixed scale $\ell$.
-These functions characterize the statistical moments of the velocity differences projected along the separation vector and are widely used in turbulence to probe scale-dependent fluctuations and intermittency.
-For stationary and isotropic flows, $S_q^v(\ell)$ depends only on the scalar separation $\ell = ||\boldsymbol{\ell}||$.
+with $\boldsymbol{\ell}$ a separation vector of magnitude $\ell$, and the average $\langle \cdot \rangle$ taken over all positions $\mathbf{x}$ and all directions of $\boldsymbol{\ell}$ at fixed scale $\ell$.
+These structure functions characterise the statistical moments of velocity differences projected along the separation vector and are widely used in turbulence studies to probe scale-dependent fluctuations and intermittency.
+For stationary and isotropic flows, $S_q^v(\ell)$ depends only on the scalar separation $\ell = \lVert\boldsymbol{\ell}\rVert$.
 For a scalar field such as the density contrast $\delta(\mathbf{x}) $, the absolute structure function of order $q$ is defined by

-As for the velocity field, the average is performed over all positions and directions at fixed separation $\ell$.
-These structure functions characterize the scale dependence of density fluctuations and are sensitive to clustering and intermittency in the matter distribution.
+As for the velocity field, the average is taken over all positions and directions at fixed separation $\ell$.
+These structure functions characterise the scale dependence of density fluctuations and provide a sensitive probe of clustering and intermittency in the matter distribution.

-Structure functions provide a straightforward and robust method for probing scale-dependent statistical properties of a field.
+Structure functions provide simple and robust method for probing scale-dependent statistical properties of a field.
 Their computation, based on direct averaging over point pairs separated by a given distance, does not rely on any specific basis decomposition and allows one to explore scaling behaviour over a wide and continuous range of scales.
-Structure functions are preferred to continuous or discrete wavelets because they probe scaling directly over arbitrary separations and allow straightforward access to higher-order statistics.
+For the present study, structure functions were preferred to continuous or discrete wavelets because they probe scaling directly over arbitrary separations and allow straightforward access to higher-order statistics.

-Furthermore, relying solely on the power spectrum to infer scaling properties provides only partial information.
-The spectral slope is directly related to the second-order structure function exponent, but offers little insight into higher-order statistics or intermittency.
+Furthermore, relying solely on the power spectrum to infer scaling properties provides incomplete information.
+While the spectral slope is directly related to the second-order structure-function exponent, it offers little insight into higher-order statistics or intermittency.
 In contrast, structure functions of arbitrary order can be computed directly, enabling a more complete characterisation of scaling laws, including potential deviations from self-similarity.